Dental Bridges in Sterling Heights, MI

 You can better the chances of your bridge lasting longer by keeping up with good oral hygiene at home and regular dental visits.
 Brushing and flossing your teeth every day keeps your bridge in good shape, so it won’t need to be replaced too quickly.

 Yes, a dental bridge can fix a gap left by a missing tooth in the front of your mouth.
-Dr. Johnson can create a dental bridge that matches the color and size of your natural teeth, so the replacement teeth will blend in seamlessly.
+Dr. Hindi can create a dental bridge that matches the color and size of your natural teeth, so the replacement teeth will blend in seamlessly.
 You’ll be able to smile and not feel self-conscious about the appearance of your teeth.

 Bridges are also made to last, so you won’t have to worry about replacing your bridge for a while.
 As long as you take good care of your dental bridge, your bridge can take good care of your smile.